TheAcharya/ShotData-Website/docs/faq.md

 Put simply, **Marker Data** is oriented towards marker-driven, collaborative database workflows, while **Shot Data** is oriented towards stills-based shot lists.
 Both applications are built on open-source parsing foundations, and depending on your workflow, they can be used independently or alongside one another.

+## Was AI and LLMs used in the development of Shot Data?

+Yes, though the extent varied across different parts of the application.
+The underlying engine, [OpenFCPXMLKit](https://github.com/TheAcharya/OpenFCPXMLKit), which handles the parsing and shot extracting logic that powers **Shot Data** , was developed with substantial assistance from various large language models throughout its creation.

+The user interface, by contrast, has a more traditional origin.
+It was built upon the interface of [Marker Data](https://markerdata.theacharya.co), which was originally hand-written.
+AI and LLM tools were subsequently used to re-wire and repurpose this existing interface for **Shot Data**'s specific needs, rather than to author it from scratch.

+In short, AI played a meaningful role throughout the development process, though its involvement looked rather different depending on which part of the application you're looking at, more foundational in the engine, and more of a re-wiring aid where existing, hand-written work already existed.

 ## Why is Shot Data a paid application?

 This is a fair and reasonable question.
 Generating revenue from application development has never been a particular interest or priority; it has always been, first and foremost, a side project undertaken for workflow experimentation.
 That said, developing software for the Apple ecosystem carries genuine and ongoing costs, not least the annual Apple Developer Programme fee.
 Given that [OpenFCPXMLKit](https://github.com/TheAcharya/OpenFCPXMLKit) is provided entirely free of charge and as open-source software, it seemed only fair to position **Shot Data** as a modest paid application, offering the convenience of a polished graphical interface — including Configurations, Notion Queue, and in-app Notion upload — for those users who would rather not engage with the macOS Terminal or are unfamiliar with it.